 6-year-old Charlotte is carried into your emergency department by her father.
-She had been helping him tidy up the garage and she thought she had scratched herself on an old box of toys.
-An hour later she was inconsolable and refusing to walk.
-She thinks she was bitten by a spider
+She had been helping him tidy up the garage, and she thought she had scratched herself on an old box of toys.
+An hour later, she was inconsolable and refusing to walk.
+She thinks a spider bit her

 Redback spider bites, though painful, don’t kill you.